Bradpk/weather-app/repo/pseudocode.md

 convertToCelsius
 (Function needed to convert kelvin to Celsius)

-hidden
-(Function to keep the other elements hidden until the button is clicked)

-appear
-(Function to make the hidden elements visbile when the button is clicked)

 " The domino effect of triggering the functions can be done within the event handler, not the functions themselves. "

 " Don't need to create an object inside the retrieveData function because the data retrieved already is an object. "

-" The displayData function is also an object "